-As a sustainable wealth manager with a long-term focus we proactively strive to prevent negative consequences for all stakeholders - while aiming to create positive long-term financial and sustainability value.
-We believe that we can achieve the most significant environmental and social impact via our client investments.
+Being a wealth manager with a long-term focus means that we proactively strive to prevent negative consequences for all stakeholders - while aiming to create positive long-term financial and sustainability value.
+We believe that we can achieve the most significant social and environmental impact via the investments of our clients.
 Our ambition is therefore to move towards more sustainability investing together with our clients.
-We are helping our clients to navigate their investments through - in our view - the fundamental transitions of this decade, i.e. energy, food and materials transitions.
-By being active stewards on behalf of them, we aim to find opportunities in these transitions and avoid the pitfalls.
+We are helping them to navigate their investments through - in our view - the fundamental transitions of this decade, i.e. energy, food and materials transitions.
+By being active stewards on behalf of our clients, we aim to find opportunities in these transitions and avoid the pitfalls.
 This central ambition forms the basis of our policy house and follows from our Corporate Purpose.
 Our vision on helping our clients navigating the transitions is outlined in our white paper Navigating through transitions.

 Our three focus themes and the three transitions can be considered as the floors of our policy house.
-Via these policies we aim to address a wide variety of sustainability issues or principal adverse impacts.
-We have selected these themes/transitions based on an assessment of which are the most pressing sustainability issues (taking into account the probability of occurrence, severity of the impact, and irremediable character) and where we as Van Lanschot Kempen have the most meaningful contribution.
+We have selected these themes/transitions based on an assessment of which are the most pressing sustainability issues (taking into account the probability of occurrence, severity of the impact, and irremediable character) and where we as Van Lanschot Kempen can have the most meaningful contribution.
 This has mainly been an qualitative assessment, leaving somewhat of a margin of error in the sense that unsustainable development may also give rise to other (more) severe and irremediable impacts.

-Our approach for achieving sustainability goals related to these focus areas and other topics, is organized along four pillars: (a) exclusion & avoidance, (b) ESG integration, (c) engagement, and (d) positive impact.
+Our approach for achieving sustainability goals related to these focus areas and other topics, is organised along four pillars: (a) exclusion & avoidance, (b) ESG integration, (c) engagement, and (d) positive impact.
 The various pillars of our policy house are summarised in our ESG Policy & ambitions document.

-At the very basis we require all our investments to adhere to certain minimum criteria with regards to sustainability (e.g., adhering to the UN Global Compact).
+At the very basis we require all of our investments to adhere to certain minimum criteria with regards to sustainability (e.g., adhering to the UN Global Compact).
 For more details, see the section: Our minimum criteria.
 These criteria are listed in our Convention library and result in exclusions.